statamic/docs/content/collections/docs/quick-start-guide.md

 We're going to build a simple personal website for a fictitious young aspiring programmer named Kurt Logan.
 Kurt always has and always will live in the 1980s and is very excited at the prospect of having his very own place in <span class="uppercase font-bold tracking-widest text-green font-display">Cyberspace</span>.

+**This is not a "5 minute quick install guide" – we're going to be building a simple yet full site from scratch so you can see how everything comes together.
+It will likely take around 20-30 minutes.**

 ## High level approach

 A high level approach to building a site in Statamic often looks like this.